hl7ch/ch-lab-order/input/pagecontent/index.md

 It also refers to FHIR Implementation Guide for Structured Data Capture (SDC) for creating user-friendly questionnaires [SDC](http://build.fhir.org/ig/HL7/sdc/index.html) and targets forms that can be presented to the user with pre-filled input fields, and also provide guidance with searchable value sets.
 There are some enhancements to the general Order and Referral implementation guide.
 Above all, samples play a major role in the laboratory and pathology area and must be closely linked to the order so that they can be correctly assigned in the executing laboratory.
 In general, the Laboratory Implementation Guide can also be used for pathology orders, which often follow the same path and are passed on from the laboratories to specialized pathology departments.
 And similar to other divisions, previous findings and images can also be requested.
 Many laboratories also offer services for monitoring vital signs, such as blood pressure, ECG, pulse, which can be ordered.

+This IG follows the Swiss eHealth Exchange Format Handbook Part I: Service Requests V 0.13.
+The Questionnaire resource gives gudiance for the implementaion of the user interface.

 #### Download

 You can download this Implementation Guide in [NPM-format](https://confluence.hl7.org/display/FHIR/NPM+Package+Specification) from [here](https://fhir.ch/ig/ch-lab-order/package.tgz).